32.0.0 • Published 8 months ago

 cargo install cargo-watch wasm-pack

-Now you can just run pnpm compile or pnpm dev in this package, and it should work.
+Now you can just run pnpm compile or pnpm dev in the package directory.

 Testing